Niqolas Askren, AmeriCorps Public Ally Training & Engagement Specialist

 firstname.lastname@example.org, (317) 920.0330 x 311

-Ashlee connected with the non-profit sector of Indianapolis as an AmeriCorps member of both the VISTA and the Public Allies programs.
-As a VISTA, she served with Indy Hunger Network and focused on food insecurity issues in Marion County.
-As a Public Ally, she served with Girl Scouts of Central Indiana and was hired on there after her term.
-In November 2016, she joined the team at INRC as the Neighborhood Development Specialist for the East Side of Indianapolis.
+Ashlee connected with the non-profit sector of Indianapolis as an AmeriCorps VISTA with Indy Hunger Network.
+She completed a second term of service as an AmeriCorps Public Ally at Girl Scouts of Central Indiana.
+In November 2016, she joined the team at INRC as a Neighborhood Development Specialist and currently serves as our Director of Engagement.